peteroupc/peteroupc.github.io/graphicsapi.md

 ## Notes

 [^1]: In this document, "rendering in software" means that the rendering of graphics does not rely on a video card or graphics accelerator or a graphics API (such as GDI, OpenGL, or Direct3D) that is integrated into the operating system, with the sole exception of sending a finished game screen image to the player's display (such as through GDI’s `StretchDIBits` or copying to VGA's video memory).
-(Implementing a subset of OpenGL ES 1.1 or OpenGL 1.1 without relying on a video card or graphics accelerator is allowed.)
+(Implementing a subset of [**OpenGL ES**](https://registry.khronos.org/OpenGL/index_es.php) 1.1 or [**OpenGL**](https://registry.khronos.org/OpenGL/index_gl.php) 1.1 in software without relying on a video card or graphics accelerator is allowed.)

 [^2]: See, for example, "Optimizing OpenGL drivers for Quake3" by John Carmack, referenced in .plan, April 30, 1999.